AnthillTech/mewa/doc/API.md

-# Channel API Messages specification
+# Channel API spec v.0.5

-*document rev 0.3*
+*This protocol is still under development.
+It means that it can change in the future in this way, that it will break backward compatibility*

 The idea of the communication channel is central to the followit24.com service.
 A few simple principles apply: